geolffrey/FlightDataAnalyzer/doc/source/DerivedParameter.rst

 True Continuous' and the 'Drift' parameters.
 As we require both 'Heading True Continuous' and the 'Drift' parameters we do not require a can_operate method.
-Heading is primary parameter we are interested in so we will use this as the first dependancy which other dependancies will be aligned to.
+Heading is primary parameter we are interested in so we will use this as the first dependency which other dependancies will be aligned to.

 .. code-block:: python